NeoVintageous/NeoVintageous/README.md

         </dict>
     </dict>

-### Disabling arrow keys
+### Disable arrow keys

 Add as many of the following key bindings as you would like to disable.
+Use the force.

 ```json
 [